saitakturk/VocalSeparationAI/README.md

   * [Pix2Pix2](https://github.com/affinelayer/pix2pix-tensorflow)

 ## Preprocessing Details ##
-1 - The musics and vocals is splitted to 5 sec music parts.
+1 - The musics and vocals are splitted to 5 sec music parts.

-2 - The 5 sec parts is converted to spectogram images.
+2 - The 5 sec parts are converted to spectogram images.
 Changed Values to get 255x256 images :
   * Pixels per second : 51
   * Bandwitdh         : 205